 Watch out for COVID symptoms

 COVID-19 symptoms can include fever, cough, trouble breathing, fatigue, muscle aches, headache, new loss of taste or smell, sore throat and other symptoms.
 Compared to adults, children and teenagers usually experience relatively milder symptoms, but rarely, they can develop a more serious lung infection requiring hospitalization or multisystem inflammatory syndrome in children (MIS-C), which can be a life-threatening complication.
 MIS-C occurs after the virus infection and symptoms can include persistent fever, rashes, abdominal pain, diarrhea, vomiting, headache and altered mental status.

 Keep up with coronavirus safety precautions

 Your family members probably have had lots of practice washing their hands thoroughly, physically distancing, wearing masks, sneezing into the bend of their elbows and keeping things clean.
-Make sure everyone in your family — especially those who are not yet vaccinated, such as young children — remembers to continue precautions such as mask wearing and physical distancing.
+Make sure everyone in your family — especially those who are not yet fully vaccinated, such as young children — remembers to continue precautions such as mask wearing and physical distancing.
 These basic measures continue to be the first lines of defense to prevent acquiring or spreading the virus that causes COVID-19.
 The goal of prevention measures like mask wearing and getting eligible children vaccinated is to help keep children healthy, in school and participating in their activities.